-The purpose of this guide is to assist members with their retirement planning.
-It should not be used instead of financial advice.
+The purpose of this guide is to assist you with retirement planning.
+You should not use it instead of financial advice.
 If you require financial advice, you should appoint an independent financial advisor.

 Part 1 - The LGPS

 Benefits of the Scheme